 A: The majority of our products are vegan, except those that contain yogurt or honey.
 All of our products are vegetarian.
-Please click on the link below to see a listing of products and if they
+Please click HERE to see a listing of products and if they are vegan/vegetarian.

 Q: Are MyChelle products organic?